The Road to Christmas

 The Road to Christmas is a 2006 American made-for-television romantic comedy film directed by Mark Jean and starring Jennifer Grey, Megan Park, and Clark Gregg.
 Written by Judd Parkin, The Road to Christmas first aired on December 17, 2006, on Lifetime.
 It was released on DVD on October 26, 2010, by A&E Home Video.

-Synopsis
+Plot

-The film is about a successful fashion photographer whose planned Christmas wedding in Aspen is interrupted by a snow storm.
+A successful fashion photographer has planned a Christmas wedding in Aspen, however it is interrupted by a snow storm.
 With no flights or rental cars available, she accepts a ride from a widowed school teacher and his 13-year-old daughter, who open up their home to her until the roads clear.